RayaSatriatama/E-Commerce_Public_Data_Analysis_Project/README.md

 4. **Average Expenditure Analysis**: Shows the spending patterns of customers.
 5. **Geographic Analysis**: Highlights the regions with the highest number of purchases.
 6. **Customer Segmentation**: Classifies customers based on their purchase frequency.

-These insights can be found in different tabs of the dashboard, with each visualization tailored to address specific business questions.

 ---